-Upon discovery of a suspected incidence of cheating and/or plagiarism, the instructor must, within five (5) business days of the discovery, inform the student in writing that a charge of academic misconduct is being made and that a sanction will be imposed.
+Upon discovery of a suspected incidence of cheating, plagiarism, and/or failure to comply with course/program requirements, the instructor must, within five (5) business days of the discovery, inform the student in writing that a charge of academic misconduct is being made and that a sanction will be imposed.

+In cases of failure to comply with course or program requirements, sanctions may include withdrawal from the program.
 The sanction may include any grade on the paper or examination in which the offense occurred or any grade for the course in which the offending paper or exam was submitted.
-The instructor must also inform the student of his/her right to appeal and to which Dean or Director the appeal must be made.
+The instructor must also inform the student of his/ her right to appeal and to which Dean or Director the appeal must be made.
 The student will then have ten (10) business days, from receipt of the instructor's notice of charge and right to appeal, in which to notify the Dean or Director of his/her intention to appeal.

-Appeal Process for Imposition of Sanction(s) for Cheating and/or Plagiarism
+Appeal Process for Imposition of Sanction(s) for Cheating, Plagiarism, and/or Failure to Comply with Course/Program Requirements